 Board members were asked to carry out a personal assessment in late 2019 to assess their overall knowledge and understanding levels based on CIPFA's current Code of Practice and supporting framework.
-The results of the responses have been evaluated and will be used to direct future training.
+The results of the responses were evaluated and are being used to direct future training.

-Training Attendance during 2019/20
+Training Attendance